Legal IT & Security

 AI & Context Operations Expansion

-After foundations are stable, improve operational throughput for intake, routing, and internal knowledge workflows.
+After foundations are stable, improve efficiency for intake, routing, and internal knowledge workflows.

 • Context-aware intake triage for support and administrative queues